Kubernetes Integration

 Select Kubernetes.
 You will be taken to the Auto discover Kubernetes services page to choose a discovery agent.

-2. Choose a Discovery Agent
+2. Choose a discovery agent

 This section is intended to help you attach a discovery agent required to pull information about your Kubernetes services into the IDP.